megrilz/SIEMS/README.md

 Design mitigation strategies to protect VSI from future attacks.
 You are tasked with using your findings from the Master of SOC activity to answer questions about mitigation strategies.
 System Requirements
-I usED the Splunk app located in the Ubuntu VM.
+I used the Splunk app located in the Ubuntu VM.
 Logs
-Use the same log files you used during the Master of SOC activity:
 Windows Logs
 Windows Attack Logs
 Apache Webserver Logs